 Shepherdstown, WV 25443

-5. It is recommended that you submit a personal statement with your application.
-Personal statements can be typed into the online application, mailed, or emailed to firstname.lastname@example.org.
+6. It is recommended that you submit a personal statement and/or letters of recommendation with your application.
+Personal statements can be typed into the online application, mailed, or emailed to email@example.com.
 For a list of writing prompts, click here.